taufik-my/ASIM_Team14/EPA133a-G14-A1/README.md

 WBSIM_Lab1_2024/infrastructure/
 ```

-3. Replace the existing infrastructure data with the cleaned files from:
+3. Replace the existing infrastructure data with the cleaned `road_tsv` and `BMMS_overview.xlsx` files from:
 ```
 EPA133a-G14-A1/data/processed/
 ```